bleutzinn/grav-plugin-add-page-by-form/README.md

 ## Credits

-To be amended
+To be amended.

 ## To Do

-- Add code to create the page
+- Proper handling of Page already exists situation
+- Error handling